BlueGreenMagick/yomikiri/README.md

 - Hover over a word to view definition.
 It recognizes word boundaries within sentence.
 <img src="./extra/resources/screenshots/desktop-tooltip.jpg?raw=true" height="240"/>

-- Search and view how a sentence is structured.
+- Search words and sentences in popup.
 <img src="./extra/resources/screenshots/desktop-popup.jpg?raw=true" height="240"/>

 - Add word to Anki.
-You can preview and edit the note before adding.
+You can preview and edit the note before adding.\
 If Anki is not running, notes are stored and automatically added later.
 You don't have to keep Anki running in the background all the time.
 <img src="./extra/resources/screenshots/desktop-tooltip-anki.jpg?raw=true" height="240"/>